syncfusion-content/angularjs-docs/angularjs/Grid/Columns.md

 ---
-layout: post
+Layout: Post
-title: Columns with Grid widget for Syncfusion Essential AngularJS
+Title: Columns with Grid widget for the Syncfusion Essential AngularJS
-description: How to define the columns and its features
+Description: How to define columns and its features
-platform: AngularJS
+Platform: AngularJS
-control: Grid
+Control: Grid
-documentation: ug
+Documentation: UG
 ---
 # Columns

 Column definitions are used as the [`e-datasource`](http://help.syncfusion.com/api/js/ejgrid#members:datasource "dataSource") schema in Grid and it plays vital role in rendering column values in required format.
-Grid operations such as sorting, filtering, editing would be performed based on the column definitions.
+Grid operations such as sorting, filtering, editing would be performed based on column definitions.
 The [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") property of the [`e-columns`](http://help.syncfusion.com/api/js/ejgrid#members:columns "columns") is necessary to map the datasource values in Grid columns.

 N> 1.
-If the column with [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not in the datasource, then the column values will be displayed as empty.
+If the column with the [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not in the datasource, then the column values will be displayed as empty.
 N> 2.
-If the [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name contains "dot" operator then it is considered as complex binding.
+If the [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name contains "dot" operator, then it is considered as complex binding.

 ## Column Template

-HTML templates can be specified in the [`e-template`](http://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") property of the particular column as a string (HTML element) or ID of the template's HTML element.
+HTML templates can be specified in the [`e-template`](http://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") property of particular column as a string (HTML element) or ID of the template's HTML element.

-You can use "ng-template" to define the template column and declare the image template with the Angular directive "ng-src".
+You can use the "ng-template" to define template column and declare image template with the Angular directive "ng-src".

-N> If [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not specified, you will not able to perform editing, grouping, filtering, sorting, search and summary functionalities in particular column.
+N> If [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not specified, you will be unable to edit, group, filter, sort, search, and summary functionalities in a particualr column.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% highlight html %}
    <div ng-controller="columnTemplateCtrl">